-Tanks are the strongest components in a vaping system but they are not damage-proof.
-Considering the heavy usage they endure, they are prone to cracks and chipping.
+Tanks are the strongest components in a vaping system, but they are not damage-proof.
+Considering the heavy usage they endure, the tanks on electronic cigarettes are prone to cracks and chipping.

-So, you should take a good look at your tank if none of the above solutions seemed to fix your problem.
+So, you should take a good look at your tank if none of the above solutions fix your problem.

-If there are indeed cracks and if your device’s warranty allows for a replacement, change it right away before it worsens.
+If there are cracks and your device’s warranty allows for a replacement, change it right away before it worsens.

-If not, there are surely plenty of tanks suitable for your device that are available on the market.
-Replace the broken one with a brand new and enjoy your vaping.
+If not, there are plenty of tanks suitable for your device available on the market.
+Replace the broken one with a brand new one.

-Spitting, leaking, and popping are very common problems in a vaping device.
-No need to worry though since most of the time, every problem can be resolved with a simple fix that wouldn’t even take five minutes of your time.
+Spitting, leaking, and popping are prevalent problems in a vaping device.
+You don’t need to worry, though, since most of the time, you can resolve leaks and spit back with a simple fix that won’t take more than five minutes.